jonvallet/cv/README.md

 * JEE6, JBoss EAP 6.1, Hibernate, Web Services(SOAP/XML and REST/JSON), jQuery/Bootstrap.
 * Oracle 11g database.

-My tasks were mostly designing and implementing backend services for the .net client use for capturing the applicant’s data.
+My tasks were mostly designing and implementing back end services for the .net client use for capturing the applicant’s data.
 Also a restful api to give service for a Visa web portal.
 JBoss configuration scripting for things like mutual authentication, data sources, authentication options, etc.

 #### Avalon Biometrics S.L.